leov30/n64-rom-info/README.md

 # usage

 * run script inside a folder to scan .zip, and all n64 roms, or drag and drop a single file/folder or group of files to the script
-* will make or update config files if surreal64 folder its found
+* will make or update config files if surreal64 folder its found (will not add duplicated entries)
-* the script will update "output.csv" if already exist
+* the script will update "output.csv" if already exist (will not add duplicated entries)
 * will output alternaive titles from all .dat files found next to the script by crc matching.